mikewest/deprecating-document-domain/README.md

 ([spec](https://html.spec.whatwg.org/multipage/origin.html#origin-keyed-agent-clusters))
 allows a page to request being isolated by origin (instead of site).
 If set `true` (`Origin-Agent-Cluster: ?1`), the browser is asked to isolate pages by origin.
+If `false`, by site.
 (Agent Cluster is spec speak for isolation groups.
 Since the low-level isolation is not visible at the API layer, specifications only cursorily touches the subject.)
 As a side effect, writing to the  document.domain` accessor is ignored.